Karmøy Municipality: Coat of arms

 The coat of arms was granted on 18 April 1975.
 The official blazon is "Gules, a fret argent" (I rødt et sølv gitterkryss).
 This means the arms have a red field (background) and the ordinary is a fret (a diamond interwoven with a cross).
 The ordinary has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The design is canting, as the central diamond shape stands for karm (which is Norwegian for a "frame").
 The island forms a border (or frame) against the sea and protects the inland areas from its forces.
 The cross in the design symbolizes the local Avaldsnes Church that was the royal chapel here during the Middle Ages.
 The island is said to be a central location and medieval kings would often choose to stay there to be able to "get everywhere in haste" if needed.
 The arms were designed by Magnus Hardeland.
 The municipal flag has the same design as the coat of arms.

-Churches

-The Church of Norway has eight parishes (sokn) within the municipality of Karmøy.
-It is part of the Karmøy prosti (deanery) in the Diocese of Stavanger.